Clicky

 If you’re storing your new jet skis on a trailer in a garage or storage unit, you’ll need to know the dimensions that I cover here.

 Tip: If you're going to get a trailer and have the option of a Triton Aluminum Trailer, then get it.
 Sea-Doo, Karavan, and many others make jet ski trailers, and they work just fine.
-But I always have the best luck with Triton jet ski trailers.
+But I always have the best luck with Triton trailers.
 I find that the Aluminum jet ski trailers like the Triton's are lighter and hold up better to rust.

 Author